-As Avalara updates to the Transport Layer Security (TLS) 1.2, their support for the TLS versions 1.0 and 1.1 will be disabled for REST v2 API endpoints on Sandbox on 2/1/2022 and in the Production environment on 3/31/2022.
-Zuora has made the necessary actions to ensure our integration with Avalara supports TLS 1.2.
-You don’t need to take any extra action.
+Because Avalara has updated to the Transport Layer Security (TLS) 1.2, the support for the TLS versions 1.0 and 1.1 has been disabled for REST v2 API endpoints in the Sandbox environment on 2/1/2022 and in the Production environment on 3/31/2022.
+Zuora has made necessary actions to ensure the integration with Avalara supports TLS 1.2.
+You do not need to take any additional action.

 Zuora's direct Avalara integration makes it easy to calculate and report tax when you have nexus in multiple tax jurisdictions.
 If you want to have access to the Direct Avalara Integration feature, submit a request at Zuora Global Support.

 Avalara is a third-party tax engine service that is useful when you have nexus in multiple locations.
 It holds up-to-the-minute tax rate data for thousands of sales tax jurisdictions around the world.
 Avalara automatically calculates the correct tax rates for your billing documents (invoices, credit and debit memos) by taking into account a variety of tax conditions including your nexus, the customer's location, tax types and tax rules.

 - Operate in a large number of tax jurisdictions, either across the U.S. or globally.

 - Deal with many tax types and complicated tax rules.

 - Update thousands of different tax rates every month.

 - Submit tax reports for multiple tax jurisdictions with different deadlines and procedures.

 The tax engine handles the update process for you, removing the need for you to update new tax rates manually.
 You may already use Avalara in your business, and by leveraging the integration with Zuora you avoid having to maintain tax rates in multiple locations.